 CPST members exercise their mandate free of charge over a four-year mandate period that can be renewed once.

-Chair of the Polar Science and Technology committee, ex-officio member: Jean-Philippe Siblet, Director of the Natural Heritage Mixed Service Unit (UMS PatriNat).
+Chairman of the Polar Environment Committee, ex officio member : Jean-Philippe Siblet, Director of the UMS Natural Heritage

 Appointed members: